Looking for official ACT practice? The Official ACT Prep Guide (or The Real ACT Prep Guide) is a great resource.

-The first one is essentially the same as the test that was given in June of 2015 (form 73C), and the second one is very similar to the test given in April of 2015 (form 73G).
+The first one is essentially the same as the test that was given in June of 2015 (form 73C), the second one is very similar to the test given in April of 2015 (form 73G), and the fourth one is very similar to the test given in June of 2017 (form 74C).
 The third test is an amalgamation of questions from the other three practice tests in the 3rd Edition.
 The extra questions that don't appear on the practice tests have been put online as bonus content (100 questions each for English, Math, Reading, and Science), which you can access using a special code from inside the Official ACT Prep Guide.

 There are minor tweaks within the practice tests in the Official ACT Prep Guide, including the fact that the science sections only have six passages now, but most questions are the same.
-It also contains completely new writing prompts for each test because the essay format has changed significantly in the past year.
-The similarities between the practice tests and the old tests might not make a difference if you're new to the ACT, but if you took the ACT in April or June of 2015 or have already been through all the practice tests in the 3rd Edition, this version of the guide might not be as useful.
+It also contains completely new writing prompts for the 2015 tests because the essay format has changed significantly since then.
+The similarities between the practice tests and the old tests might not make a difference if you're new to the ACT, but if you took the ACT in April or June of 2015, June of 2017, or have already been through all the practice tests in the 3rd Edition, then this version of the guide might not be as useful.

 However, the Official ACT Prep Guide does outshine the 3rd Edition in certain respects.
 It’s much better at giving you a system for organizing your studying.
 The 3rd Edition has background information about registration, strategies, and content before listing all five practice tests in a row.
 This structure doesn’t give you much of a game plan and makes it tempting to just take practice tests without evaluating your mistakes.
 The new guide is structured much more logically.
 It recommends taking a diagnostic test and analyzing your mistakes right off the bat as the first step in your studying (a strategy that we advocate at PrepScholar).